Save up to $1,322 on our trips! Limited spots. Book Now.

 Trakošćan

-Croatia’s fairy-tale-esque Castle Trakošćan was the seat of the high-ranking Drašković family from the 1500s onwards.
+Croatia’s fairy-tale-esque tour of Castle Trakošćan was the seat of the high-ranking Drašković family from the 1500s onwards.
 It was only in the 19th century that Major-General Juraj V Drašković turned this former lookout fortification into an elaborate Romanticist manor house surrounded by gardens in the same style.
 The castle is open to the public and has a permanent exhibition of furniture, portraits and weaponry relating to the Drašković dynasty.

 Krapina